cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I print my board set in Cboard?

 To print your board, press the printer logo on the left hand side of the black HOME bar, after having unlocked the HOME page.
+An Adobe Portable Document (.pdf) will be downloaded to your technology.

 ### How do I see Cboard in fullscreen?